uiii/tense/README.md

 ## waitAfterTests
-Test runner can wait and ask the user what to do after a test suite against a ProcessWire instance are completed.
+Test runner can wait and ask the user what to do after each test suite against a ProcessWire instance is completed.

 *Possible values are:*
 - `never` - never wait (*default*)